Our commitment to safety

 - Instituted new cleaning and sanitization procedures in accordance with guidelines by the Centers for Disease Control and Prevention and the Association of Zoos and Aquariums.

 - Maximized hands-free transactions at admissions, stores, and cafe

 - Replaced all restroom faucets and soap dispensers with touch-free models, and made most restroom entrances touch-free

 - Installed alcohol-based, hand sanitizer stations throughout the campus

-- Required guests to wear facial masks.
+- Face masks are now optional at the Museum.
 Learn more about our mask requirements.

 - Relocated some exhibits and seating to maximize the width of circulation corridors

 - Removed highly tactile indoor exhibit elements where achieving sanitation standards isn’t possible